portxchange/developer-documentation/sending-data/index.md

 # Getting started: Sending Data

-Push API is used to push events into the Port-Xchange data pool.
+Push API is used to push events into the PortXchange data pool.
 Once pushed the event will be processed into a port call.

 The events must be submitted one at a time.